Pickup time: airport 8am, hotel 8:30am Drop off time: 5pm

 We'll return to the Yoho Valley on Day 5, a day devoted to the many spectacular waterfalls of Yoho.
 Following a visit to Takakkaw Falls, which vies with Della Falls on Vancouver Island as Canada's highest waterfall, we'll hike upstream along the Yoho River toward Twin Falls.
 Waterfalls are everywhere Angel's Staircase, Point Lace, Laughing Falls and then a final climb to Twin Falls (11 miles).

-We'll spend a final night and then hike leisurely to the glacier-green waters of Sherbrooke Lake above Kicking Horse Pass (5 miles), then our return to Calgary where our Yoho Hiking Tour concludes.
+We'll spend a final night and then on Day 6, we'll hike leisurely to the glacier-green waters of Sherbrooke Lake above Kicking Horse Pass (5 miles), then our return to Calgary where our Yoho Hiking Tour concludes.

 |Day 1||Plain of Six Glaciers Teahouse||3 miles|

 |Day 2||Lake O'Hara - Lake McArthur - Odaray Plateay||8 miles|

 |Day 3||Yoho Lake - Iceline Trail - Emerald Glacier||8 miles|

 |Day 4||Wapta Highline - Burgess Pass - Emerald Lake||12 miles|